LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/August/week-of-august-12th.md

 </div>

-Available to all customers: Yes

-In order to support localization for default pusher notifications (standard and rich text), two new site settings have been added:
+In order to support localization for default pusher notifications (standard and rich text), two new site settings have been added.

-* messaging.pusher.notification.msg.localised
-* messaging.pusher.rich.content.notification.msg.localised

 These new settings are in json and map a message from the locale provided in the conversation context to a message.
 If these values are not set, behavior will revert back to the previous functionality.

 ## Get Unread messages count REST Api